 I was recently asked for suggestions on where to find vegan food in Worcester, and at the time I quite honestly didn’t have a clue.
-In fact this post is a complete contrast from my roundup of 8 of the best new burgers in Worcester that I shared with you a few months back!
 Thanks to some great suggestions from the Worcester Foodies Facebook group I was able to go back and recommend a few places.
 Since then I’ve decided to research further, and although most restaurants will adapt their menus to accommodate dietary requirements I’ve compiled a list of restaurants, cafes and eateries serving healthy, delicious vegan food in our city.
 Also, make sure you check out the Worcester vegans & veggies Facebook page for more updates and news about vegan food in Worcester.

 All Bar One

 A ‘Nutritious Power Foods’ section on the menu at All Bar One features a choice of healthy vegan options, as well as a selection of other vegan dishes available throughout the main menu.
 The super green noodle laska with vermicelli noodles, spiced coconut sauce, pak choi, spinach and beansprouts provides 2 of your 5 a day and is rich in vitamin C and folate.
 If you’re feeling hungry why not try the vegan burger?
 It’s an aubergine & harissa patty topped with beetroot houmous, fire roasted peppers served in an ancient grain bun instead of brioche.